maxlew/markr-ingestion-processing-api/README.md

 There is currently a 5mb limit on payload size.
 Unsure if this would become an issue in future a single 20 question test is around 2KB, so in theory this would scale to roughly 2,500 tests per import.
 Although many different machines all sending 5mb of data into this service is probably not gonna go well, you'll want to probably deploy it into something that can scale automatically i.e a Lambda or a really well configured K8s instance.

-Returns a JSON object containing a `errors` array and `success` array.
-Errors array contains warnings and errors that occur during ingestion, these are normally duplicate scans.
-Success returns an array of JSON objects of the tests added to the database.
+Returns a JSON object containing a `warnings`, `updated`, and `added` array.
+Errors array contains warnings that occur during ingestion, these are normally duplicate scans.
+Updated and Added returns an array of JSON objects of the tests that were either added or updated in the database.

 ## Assumptions